fulcanelly/tinychat/README.md

 # TinyChat
-Tychat - is a simple fast express web-chat with adaptive user interfavce that can used for quiq start. for example you can use it for communicate with support or just chating through it.
+Tychat - is a simple fast express web-chat with adaptive user interface that can used for quick start. for example you can use it for communicate with support or just chatting through it.

 ## dependences :
 * express